wtnwin111/interview/src/com/interview/flag/README.md

     *HINT: DP but difficult to get the range of steps.
 Solution based on BFS is more easy.*

+9. Given the current salary and salary base(min salary) of employees in two array.
+Current, company want to balance the salary to as even as possible.
+Write code to give the balanced salary of every employee.

+    *HINT: first change everyone's salary to base, and calculate how much money have to do balance.
+Sort the salary based on base, then scan once to increasing one stage to next stage.
+If available money is not enough, just break.*

 #L

 1. [Array] Given a sens of words in array, find the min distance of two given words.